 How to Get from Los Angeles to Santa Cruz

-If you're coming from Los Angeles to Santa Cruz, it's a much longer journey.
 Your best bet is to rent a car and drive up I-5 N and I-101 N to CA-1 N. The journey takes at least 5.5 hours without much traffic, but coming from LA there’s almost always traffic so it’s better to plan for 6.5-7 hours.

 Alternatively, you can take a Greyhound bus for about $30 directly from Los Angeles to Santa Cruz, but it will take you 9-10 hours.

-However, the trains in California are as slow as taking the bus, but more expensive, so the only reason you would take one is if you prefer to travel by train.
+However, the trains in California are as slow as taking the bus but more expensive, so the only reason you would take one is if you prefer to travel by train.

 Santa Cruz Travel Tips

-Highway 17 is the quickest way to get to Santa Cruz from the Bay Area.
-It's a beautiful highway but also one of the most treacherous in California.
+Highway 17 is the quickest way to get to Santa Cruz from the Bay Area – it’s a beautiful highway but also one of the most treacherous in California.
 There are accidents that happen every week here, usually from people going too fast and being stupid.
 Don’t be one of those people.

-Santa Cruz gets super busy in the summer and around holidays - If you’re coming down from the Bay Area for a visit, especially on the weekends, be prepared for it to take about twice as long to get over Highway 17.
+Santa Cruz gets super busy in the summer and around holidays – if you’re coming down from the Bay Area for a visit, especially on the weekends, be prepared for it to take about twice as long to get over Highway 17.

 Although sadly, it’s not just weed-smoking hippies and homeless anymore.
 Santa Cruz has seen an influx of meth and heroin addiction in recent years.

 You’ll come across people who are clearly on something in places like Pogonip, so be aware of your surroundings while you’re in these more drug prevalent areas (mostly on the Westside – northwest of downtown, near UCSC and Harvey West).

-Bring layers! - People who aren’t from California often think that the whole state is sunny beach weather year round.
+Bring layers! – people who aren’t from California often think that the whole state is sunny beach weather year round.
 In Southern California that might be the case, but Central and Northern California are much more about that fog and brisk ocean breeze.

-In Santa Cruz, because it's located in the Monterey Bay, there's usually a chilly morning fog that burns off to sunshine by the middle of the day.
-Nights in Santa Cruz are fairly cold, no matter what season it is, and during the winter the city can get a decent amount of rain.
-It's still California not Canada, but prepare for temperatures to dip as low as 40s to 50s at night and/or during the winter.
-That's cold for us!
+In Santa Cruz, because it’s located in the Monterey Bay, there’s usually a chilly morning fog that burns off to sunshine by the middle of the day.

 Where to Stay in Santa Cruz

-With that said, you can still find a variety of prices for Santa Cruz hotels.
+With that said, you can still find a variety of prices at Santa Cruz hotels.
 These are my top picks for each budget!

 BEST PLACES TO CAMP